ankane/pghero/README.md

 # PgHero

-A performance dashboard for Postgres
+A performance dashboard for Postgres - health checks, suggested indexes, and more :tada:

 [See it in action](https://pghero.herokuapp.com/)